-- Print and fill out one form per instrument - Clean the instrument and pack it damage-proof - Attach the completed form and, if need be, also a safety data sheet outside on the packaging - Ask the agency serving you to get the address for the return shipment.
-You can find the agency on our homepage.
+- Print and fill out one form per instrument - Clean the instrument and pack it damage-proof - Attach the completed form and, if need be, also a safety data sheet outside on the packaging - Please contact the agency serving you to get the address for the return shipment.
+You can find the agency on our home page www.vega.com.